 Preventing IVDD in Dogs

-Although IVDD is technically a gradual degenerative disease (a progressive deterioration), it often surfaces in a younger dog from an event resulting in sudden loss of mobility.
+Although IVDD in dogs is generally a gradual degenerative disease that cannot be prevented, it often surfaces in a younger dog from an event resulting in sudden loss of mobility.
 Some things you can try at home to prevent a spinal injury in a predisposed breed are:

 - Keep your dog at a healthy weight